-The following recommendations are based on American College of Sports Medicine (ACSM) guidelines.
+The following recommendations are based on ACSM guidelines.

-- 1 Carbohydrate sources should contain around 20 grams of carbohydrates which can be easily diluted in 8-12oz of water to bring the carbohydrate concentration to 6-8%. - Different brands of energy gel use different sugar sources and combinations.
+- 1. Carbohydrate sources should contain around 20 grams of carbohydrates which can be easily diluted in 8-12oz of water to bring the carbohydrate concentration to 6-8%. - 2 Different brands of energy gel use different sugar sources and combinations.
 If you get an upset stomach with one brand/sugar source, try a different one until you find which sugar combo works best for your stomach. - There are many options to choose from: gels, chews, waffles, even gummy bears or a honey packet could be an option to consider.
 Play with various combinations to see what works best for you.